jacecotton/tcds/assets/scripts/WebComponent/README.md

 ## Lifecycle hooks
 ### `connected`
-The `connected` hook serves the same purpose as the Custom Element API's `connectedCallback` hook, only it's called after state and props have been proxied, and the `this.props` object has been populated from the component instance's given attributes.
+The `connected` hook serves the same purpose as the [Custom Element API's `connectedCallback` hook](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks), only it's called after state and props have been proxied, and the `this.props` object has been populated from the component instance's given attributes.
 If you want to do anything before rendering, mounting, and updating (such as defining elements and initializing variables), do it here.

 ### `mounted`
-The `mounted` hook is called on the available animation frame after the first render pass, and after all child custom elements are defined, but before the `updated` hook.
-This is where you should add any event listeners, observers, timers, etc., and mutate state as a result of those things.
+The `mounted` hook is called on the available [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) after the first render pass, and after all child custom elements are defined, but before the `updated` hook.
+This is where you should add any event listeners, observers, timers, etc., and update state as a result of those things.

 Because this hook is called before `updated`, do not assume you're working with DOM that reflects any changes made in the `updated` hook.
 In fact, it is recommended to not do anything to or based upon the DOM in this hook.
-If possible, restrict operations in this hook to updating state, adding listeners, observers, etc.

 ### `updated`
-The `updated` hook is first called after the `mounted` hook, then after every render after that.
+The `updated` hook is first called after `mounted`, then after every render after that.
 This method is essentially for doing any imperative manipulation of the component DOM, if needed.

 You can return an object with `state` and `props` child objects, which can contain callback functions to respond to specific state or prop updates.